Keeydi/wow/README.md

 ## How can I deploy this project?

+### Deploy to Vercel (Recommended)

+This project is configured for easy deployment to Vercel.
+See [VERCEL_DEPLOYMENT.md](./VERCEL_DEPLOYMENT.md) for detailed instructions.

+Quick steps:
+1. Push your code to GitHub/GitLab/Bitbucket
+2. Import your repository in Vercel
+3. Add environment variable `VITE_API_URL` with your backend API URL
+4. Deploy!

+### Deploy via Lovable

 Simply open [Lovable](https://lovable.dev/projects/c59fbbe4-9119-45e3-9010-0018c0c66b29) and click on Share -> Publish.

 ## Can I connect a custom domain to my Lovable project?